 I believe life is a series of experiences that informs the way we see the world and how we think.
 I meditate in part so that I do not dig a rut in my brain and get stuck in the same thinking patterns behaviors and reactions.
 This is so that I can continue to be informed, or as some people put it learn.
 Presence in theory softens the brain, expands and enriches the experiences of life down to the minutiae.
 Another word I really have come to like, minutiae, precise details.
 I find that as I have gotten older, I have done my best to maintain softness, and malleability, oh another good word.
 I have cultivated an ability to appreciate the small things in life – everything from the taste of the first morning cup of coffee, to the first moment meeting a friend.
 Of course I enjoy the whole experience, but really isn’t experience just a series of combined moments.
 And if we can be awake to those moments, isn’t that what allows for the enjoyment and richness of life, rather than just the whole picture of that experience or the end game?

 This begs the questions what does this have to do with finding a voice?
 Well if being present is being awake to moments and that in turn is the collection that is experience, this then informs what we want to say and how we want to say it within a context, which is never the same.
 We all have that voice inside.
-Unfortunately, I like many were unaware of it for a very long time.
+Unfortunately, I like many, were unaware of it for a very long time.
 On rare occasions there are a fortunate few that tap into and express that voice in a myriad of ways from early on in their life.
 I have come to the conclusion that this is art.
 Art is nothing more than someone who has tapped into a voice.

 A writer’s voice is expressed in words.
 If you pay attention when you read the written word, you can get a sense of their voice and in many cases feel the collection of life experiences.
 Other times it is a certain perspective in the way they view the world told through the characters.
-Others have a way to paint pictures with words evoking feelings and image, even though these are not words per se.

 Painters have a voice.
 We see it in the paintings.
 At various times in a painter’s career you can get a sense of what they are trying to say.
 Some have internal conflicts that need to get flushed out, which is done through their art.
 There tends to be reoccurring themes during certain periods of an artists lifetime.
 In my opinion the great artists of the centuries allowed the collection of experiences and change of voice over time to inform the way in which they expressed themselves.